 Runners, in general, run for a sense of freedom that’s hard to find in any other activity.
 Some of those like to speed the pace up from jogging to running.
 But running faster naturally requires more stamina, to go the same distance or farther.

 Even if you’re not planning to break any 100 meter sprint World Records increasing your running speed and stamina can make your own runs better.
 In fact, it’s not only “runners” who can benefit from getting faster for longer times.

 Maybe you play football or other sports that make both important to you as an athlete.
 You could be practicing HIIT as you run, or just want to add sprints to your own regular jogging for exercise?

 Boost your running speed and stamina with the following 4 tips that are common to runners.

 1. Sprint More

 I know how easy it is for me to focus all my attention on endurance, stamina, and fitness.
-I can spend all my training time doing doing low intensity cardio at a steady state, when I should be doing something like HIIT training.
+I can spend all my training time doing low intensity cardio at a steady state when I should be doing HIIT exercises.

 2. Pay Attention to Head Positioning

-Your chin should be tilted down just slightly, keeping your eyes fixed firmly and onto where you’re going.
+- Tilt your chin down slightly, keeping your eyes fixed firmly and onto where you’re going.

-Do not watch your feet, or too close in front of you, but always keep your eyes firmly on the prize ahead
+- Do not watch your feet, or too close in front of you, but always keep your eyes on the prize ahead

 3. Do Not Swing Your Arms